 Schools and other educational organisations play a crucial role in our global network.
-This MA in Global and International Citizenship Education will give you an understanding of the central role education has in forging more tolerant and inclusive societies by encouraging young people to become informed, socially-connected, ethical and engaged global citizens.
+This course will give you an understanding of the central role education has in forging more tolerant and inclusive societies by encouraging young people to become informed, socially-connected, ethical and engaged global citizens.

 If you are a current or future teacher, researcher or a policy maker who wants to understand more about education and contemporary society then this is the course for you.

 It was a year of fun and learning - learning from great scholars, access to huge resource banks, making friends, learning about different cultures, and the wonderful overall experience of being in York and belonging here.
-I decided to stay longer, and have continued at York for my PhD in Education.Ghazal, MA in Global and International Citizenship Education, 2012/13
+I decided to stay longer, and have continued at York for my PhD in Education.Ghazal, MA Global and International Citizenship Education

 The Department was ranked in the top 10 by Times Higher Education for the proportion of its research designated 'world-leading' in the 2014 Research Excellence Framework.